anexs1/researcher-collaboration/README.md

 Authentication: Authentication is handled via JWT (JSON Web Tokens) for secure user login and session management.
 Steps:

-Implement UI components for the researcher's profile and announcements.
-Set up React Router for different pages: Home, Dashboard, Profile, Messages, and Search.
-Use Axios to call backend endpoints for retrieving and sending data.
-Integrate the chat functionality for real-time messaging.

 ## 3. Backend Development (Node.js / Express.js)

 The backend handles the logic for user authentication, storing research announcements, and messaging.